 Businesses going online

-Before the widespread use of the internet, businesses developed secure communication between their remote branches and remote workers using dedicated phone lines.
 These lines were usually leased and were quite costly.
-So, when the internet started to gain prominence, enterprises didn’t waste time using its potential for cost-effective remote communication.
+So when the internet started to gain prominence, enterprises didn’t waste time using its potential for cost-effective remote access and communication.

-In the early 2000s, many enterprises decided to go online and augment their operations in the cyber world.
-Companies started building their online presence by establishing websites to market their products and services.
 With the development of online payment systems, many companies began to sell products to consumers via electronic commerce platforms.
 Online marketing and ads emerged to make users aware of the products sold on the internet.
-Soon, the first cloud-based solutions for businesses to move their operations online appeared.
-It provided a much more cost-effective way to manage companies.

-The raise of cybercrimes
+The rise of cybercrimes

-The global nature of the internet allowed cyberattackers to target victims worldwide, challenging jurisdictions and law enforcement that were usually place-specific.
+The global nature of the internet allowed cyberattackers to target victims worldwide, challenging jurisdictions and law enforcement that were usually place specific.
 The internet provided a degree of concealment for cybercriminals, who could mask their location and identity by spoofing their IP addresses and making them hard to trace.
-The advancement of social networking sites has also laid the foundation for various phishing and social engineering schemes, with hackers being able to trick unaware users into revealing their sensitive and financial information or even steal their identity.

 Early VPN use cases

-With enterprises placing their sensitive data and resources online, it was only natural for them to search for ways to secure it.
+With enterprises placing their sensitive data and resources online, it was only natural for them to search for ways to secure these assets.
 One safety measure that helped avoid unauthorized access to the company’s network was using a wide area network (WAN).
-WANs were typically built on the company’s private infrastructure, with data traveling over dedicated, often leased internet lines.
-These lines help to isolate a company’s network from the public internet.

-However, leasing WAN lines was expensive, and many businesses turned their glances toward connection over a VPN.
-Using a VPN over a public internet was a cost-effective, easy, and convenient way to allow employees to securely access their company’s internal network, whether working from the office or remote locations.
-From time to time, businesses would also need to grant access to their networks to their partners, vendors, or contractors.
-VPN allowed them to control and secure external access to their resources.
+However, leasing WAN lines was expensive, and many businesses turned their attention toward connection over a VPN.
+Using a VPN over the public internet was a cost-effective, easy, and convenient way to allow employees to securely access their company’s internal network, whether they were working from the office or remote locations.

 By the 2000s, VPNs could provide decent data encryption paired with a secure tunnel for data traffic.
 These security measures ensured that data in transit, even if intercepted, would remain unreadable to unauthorized entities.
 In addition, a VPN allowed for easy business scaling because it could connect new offices, branches, or employees without needing new infrastructure and large investments for expansion.